primogmoreno/Python-Beat-Sequencer/README.md

 # Python-Beat-Sequencer
-Augustana College
+Augustana College,
-CSC 201: Introduction to Computer Science
+CSC 201: Introduction to Computer Science,
-Project
+Project,
-Primo Moreno
+Author: Primo Moreno

 This project was assigned by my professor Dr. Peterson.
 He came up with the idea of a beat sequencer, provided the WAV files and the sounds file, the doc string at the beginning, and gave us the code for isPointOnButton().